naugehyde/ping-ac-outlet-plugin-sk/README.md

 ## Off-Label Use

 In theory, this plug-in can be used to monitor the presence of any IP address on or off your network.
-Can't guess what this applications might look like but have at it, you rascal.<br>
+Can't imagine what these applications might be, but have at it you rascal.<br>